Beba Veche: Demographics

-Beba Veche had a population of 1,539 inhabitants at the 2011 census, down 4% from the 2002 census.
-Most inhabitants are Romanians (61.79%), larger minorities being represented by Hungarians (32.36%), Germans (1.3%) and Roma (1.17%).
-For 3.18% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (57.24%), but there are also minorities of Roman Catholics (35.87%) and Reformed (1.95%).
-For 3.38% of the population, religious affiliation is unknown.
+Beba Veche had a population of 1,328 inhabitants at the 2021 census, down 13.71% from the 2011 census.
+Most inhabitants are Romanians (71.68%), with a minority of Hungarians (22.74%).
+For 4.89% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (60.54%), but there are also minorities of Roman Catholics (30.94%), Pentecostals (1.58%) and Reformed (1.05%).
+For 5.27% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Beba Veche is administered by a mayor and a local council composed of 8 councilors.
+The mayor, Ioan Bohancanu, from the Social Democratic Party, has been in office since 2004.
+As from the 2024 local elections, the local council has the following composition by political parties:

 Economy

-The main area of the economy is agriculture, section that ensures the work of over the 60% of the commune's inhabitants.
+The main sector of the economy is agriculture, which employs over 60% of the commune's inhabitants.
 The commune has a total area of 8,818 hectares of agricultural land.
 The main crops cultivated in the commune are wheat, rye, corn, and sunflower cultivated on 90% of the arable area, while only 10% is cultivated with vegetables and potato.
 As for livestock, the main species are cattle, swine, and poultry due to the grain crops and sheep due to the pastures representing 11% of the agricultural land.

-In 2007, in the commune of Beba Veche, there were 14 firms with a turnover of 2,401,875 lei, which places Beba Veche within the communes with a low degree of economic development.
+In 2007, in the commune of Beba Veche, there were 14 firms with a turnover of 2,401,875 lei, indicating a low degree of economic development.